flowr-analysis/vscode-flowr/README.md

 ![A screenshot of a dependency diagram for a piece of code](https://raw.githubusercontent.com/flowr-analysis/vscode-flowr/refs/heads/main/media/dependencies.png)

-Using the extension, the sidebar should contain a flowR icon which holds more information on the current file, listing the libraries loaded, the files read and written, and the sourced scripts.
+Using the extension, the sidebar should contain a flowR icon whose **Overview** view holds more information on the current file, listing the libraries loaded, the files read and written, and the sourced scripts.
 If you expand the respective sections, clicking on the found entries should open them in the editor.
 The context menu (available with a right click) allows you to [slice](#slicing) for the selected entry.

+### Package Information

+Hovering over a call in an R file tells you which package it stems from — for example, hovering over `map` after `library(purrr)` shows *`map` is provided by the `purrr` package*, together with the version recorded in flowR's [package database](#package-database) and a link to the package's CRAN page.
+Hovering over the package name inside `library(pkg)`/`require(pkg)` shows that package's database version and CRAN link.
+For locally defined functions and variables, <kbd>Ctrl</kbd>/<kbd>Cmd</kbd>+click (Go to Definition) jumps to their definition.

+### Project View

+When the open workspace contains an R project manifest — a `renv.lock`, a `DESCRIPTION`, or an `rv.lock`/`rproject.toml` — a **Project** tab appears in the flowR sidebar.
+It lists the libraries each manifest declares and, for every one, whether flowR's [package database](#package-database) knows it: matched (with the database version), a base package bundled with R, unmatched, or unavailable.
+The tab is hidden when no manifest is detected.

+### Package Database

+flowR resolves the exports, definitions and versions of external packages from a precomputed *package database* that ships with the extension, so package attribution works out of the box without a local R installation.
+It powers the [package information](#package-information) hovers, the [project view](#project-view) matching, and dependency resolution.
+The active database (scope and date) is shown when hovering the flowR status-bar item and in the REPL banner.
+You can toggle it or point at a custom database under the `vscode-flowr.config.solver.pkgdb.*` settings.

 ### Value Resolution